Wolfgang Unzicker

+Biography

 Unzicker was born in Pirmasens, a small town near Kaiserslautern in the province of Rhineland-Palatinate noted for shoemaking.

 His father taught him how to play chess at age 10.
 His brother, four years older, was also a chess player but was killed in World War II.

 Unzicker began to play tournaments abroad in 1948 as Germany was struggling to rebuild after the war, and achieved the grandmaster title in 1954.

 He won the German Championship six times from 1948 to 1963 and tied for first in 1965.
 From 1950 to 1978 Unzicker played in twelve Chess Olympiads, and was first board on ten of them.
 He played nearly 400 times representing Germany's national team.

 For many years he was legal advisor for the German Chess Association.

 His tournament victories include the first place tie (+6−0=9) with Boris Spassky at the Chigorin Memorial in Sochi 1965, first at Maribor 1967 ahead of Samuel Reshevsky, first at Krems, and first at Amsterdam 1980 tied with Hans Ree.
 In 1950, Unzicker shared the prize for best top-board score (+9−1=4) with Miguel Najdorf for his performance on first board for the West German team at the Dubrovnik Chess Olympiad.
 At the Tel Aviv 1964 Chess Olympiad Unzicker scored 13.5 points playing first board for the West German team that won the bronze medal on the strength of a 3:1 team victory over the Soviet Union.
-Unzicker also shared fourth place (+2−1=14) with Lajos Portisch in the 1966 Piatigorsky Cup in Santa Monica, California.
+Unzicker also shared fourth place (+2−1=15) with Lajos Portisch in the 1966 Piatigorsky Cup in Santa Monica, California.
 Only Boris Spassky, Bobby Fischer, and Bent Larsen finished ahead of Unzicker.
 Unzicker placed ahead of world champion Tigran Petrosian, Samuel Reshevsky, Miguel Najdorf, Borislav Ivkov, and Hein Donner.
 At Hastings 1969–70, Unzicker finished second (+4−0=5) after Lajos Portisch and ahead of Svetozar Gligorić and former world champion Vasily Smyslov.
 Unzicker finished second (+3−2=7) to Viktor Korchnoi at South Africa 1979.
 A retired judge, he was still playing chess as first board on the club team "Tarrasch Munich".

 Unzicker had a classical chess style modelled after the German player and theorist Siegbert Tarrasch.
 In 1956 he lost a match to Paul Keres in which both players chose to begin with the Ruy Lopez opening in all eight games.